 A well-equipped surf angler will use a combination of heavy surf fishing rods, medium casting rods and light saltwater fishing tackle to place baits in each of the major feeding zones.

 Like surf fishing, pier fishing is an easy way to get into the sport.
 Not only do fishing piers attract fish; they attract crowds of fishermen.
-The best way to learn the ropes is to watch those more experienced in pier fishing in action.
+The best way to learn a few pier fishing tips is to watch those more experienced in action.
 Also, budding anglers can usually get all the saltwater bait and tackle they will need from the pier house and plenty of sound pier fishing advice from on-site staff.

 Each fishing pier has its own rules and regulations, but the primary rule is always safety first.
 Anglers lined shoulder-to-shoulder, swinging rods and slinging hooks is an accident waiting to happen.
 To cast from the fishing pier, it is usually best to lean over the railing and swing the bait under the deck on the backcast.
 When a situation requires an overhead cast, make sure no one is standing on either side or in back and holler, “Going out!” before letting loose.

-The deep rocks in a jetty contain some of the tastiest fish.
+The deep rocks in a jetty contain some of the tastiest fish, and like saltwater pier and surf fishing, is worth exploring.
 Anglers who dangle a single hook bottom rig armed with a stout hook and baited with a chunk of crab, clam or shrimp can pull blackfish, triggerfish or sheepshead out of the rocks.

 Not only do the rocks and rubble of the jetty provide holes and crags for baitfish to hide and gamefish to hunt, but the water flowing by the jetty will scallop the bottom surrounding the structure.
 Look for deep holes at the base of the jetty where the water rushes in and carries sand out.